 The situation I faced was not fair, and it wasn’t right.
 But I was not going to let it cause me to become a people-hater, or a mistruster.
 I love people!
 People are wonderful!
 Life would be miserable without other people to enrich it, to eat and laugh and dance and sometimes cry with.
 Especially the kind of people I was working with.
 But you know what – they are imperfect.
 Just like me.
 They go through trials.
 All sorts of trials.

 Jack’s mum had cancer while I was living with him (I didn’t know that at the time.)
-One of those lads who used to tease Jack about me and make comments that Jack was a voyeur and I was throwing myself at Jack, well I tried to talk to him about it and asked him to stop.
+One of those lads who used to tease Jack about me (claiming that Jack was a voyeur and I was throwing myself at him), well, I tried to talk to him about it and asked him to stop.
 Oh he was so apologetic and upset that he was actually hurting me.
-Jack told me off later.
-I didn’t know that the young lads mum was in a hospice due to cancer.
+It made me realize some people genuinely do not understand the harm a joke can trigger.
+When Jack found out I had spoken to this youngster, he told me off later.
+I didn’t know that the young lad’s mum was in a hospice due to cancer.

 The situation I faced made me reluctant to ever use a smartphone again.
 I have REJECTED smartphones and social media.
 But I don’t miss out.
 I have had a basic old-fashioned phone that does not connect to the internet.
 I have tried to avoid giving out my landline number or the basic mobile phone I carry for emergencies mainly.
 I don’t have any desire to use Whatsapp, Instagram or any other ways to keep connected with the thousands of people who used to be in contact with me.
 I have a smaller circle of people I keep regular contact with nowadays.
 But I have a very big heart.
 That has not changed at all.